Memory Leak Detection & Execution Times

 However, that is something we could provide, esp. with C++11 where timers are standardized, but haven't done so yet, may be I can easily include it into the XML listener in a future version.

-RE: Memory Leak Detection & Execution Times - Added by John Doe about 3 years ago
+RE: Memory Leak Detection & Execution Times - Added by John Doe over 3 years ago

 I'm in c++-programming since a while now, but not so deeply involved that I could have seen this kind of rat-tail...now I do. :-D